zappee/docker-images/splunk/oracle-weblogic-admin-server+splunk/README.md

-# Splunk 8.2 Docker Image
+# Oracle WebLogic Admin Server + Splunk Forwarder Docker Image

 ## 1) Image description
 The image is based on the official _splunk:8.2_ image.